LaMarre’s pinch-hit single lifts Yanks over Phils 6-5 in 10

 SHARED LONG NAME

-Wojciehowski tied infielder Bill Knickerbocker for most letters in a last name in Yankees history.
+Wojciechowski tied infielder Bill Knickerbocker for most letters in a last name in Yankees history.
 Knickerbocker appeared in 97 games for New York from 1938-40 and played 10 seasons for five teams.

 TRAINER’S ROOM

-Phillies: CF Odubel Herrera (left ankle tendinitis) went 1 for 4 in a rehab game with Lehigh Valley. … OF Mickey Moniak was optioned to Triple-A.
+Phillies: Harper fouled a ball off his right leg in the ninth before drawing a walk, but Girardi said the slugger would have batted again.
+Girardi also said Harper will undergo precautionary X-rays. … CF Odubel Herrera (left ankle tendinitis) went 1 for 4 in a rehab game with Lehigh Valley. … OF Mickey Moniak was optioned to Triple-A.

 Yankees: RHP Jonathan Loaisiga (COVID-19) threw a bullpen and could be activated for this weekend’s series in Boston.
 Loaisiga said he spent three days working out at a park with LHP Wandy Peralta, who also is on the COVID-19 injured list.
-Loaisiga was surprised at testing positive and got tested because he was traveling to Nicaragua to visit his family during the All-Star break. … 1B Luke Voit (left knee inflammation) fielded grounders but is still a few days from full baseball activities. … RHP Corey Kluber (strained right shoulder) threw on flat ground and might throw a bullpen Friday.
+Loaisiga was surprised at testing positive and got tested because he was traveling to Nicaragua to visit his family during the All-Star break. … 1B Luke Voit (left knee inflammation) fielded grounders but is still a few days from resuming full baseball activities. … RHP Corey Kluber (strained right shoulder) threw on flat ground and might throw a bullpen Friday.

 UP NEXT